cdeck3r/YASMaPE/README.md

 Please see [`docs`](docs) folder for an extensive documentation

-## Dev System
+## Software System Setup

-We provide a `docker-compose` file to setup a multi-container application composed of containers as microservices, which are loosely coupled by a distributed task queue.
+A `docker-compose` file provides a setup for a multi-container application composed of containers as microservices, which are loosely coupled by a distributed task queue.
+The ML pipelines are controlled via the [director](https://ovh.github.io/celery-director/) on http://localhost:8000.
 The diagram below depicts the containers, their dependencies and ports (number in circles).
 The diagram sources from this [medium.com article](https://medium.com/@krishnakummar/creating-block-diagrams-from-your-docker-compose-yml-da9d5a2450b4).

 ![docker-compose dependencies](docs/docker-compose.png)